plancksecurity/planck-proxy/README.md

 ## Usage and settings

 The core of the planck proxy is the planckProxy.py script.
 It is intended to be invoked by a postfix setup in order to handle the decryption of messages.
-See the [Postfix configuration](https://git.planck.security/planck/planck-proxy/#postfix-configuration).
+See the [Postfix configuration](https://github.com/plancksecurity/planck-proxy?tab=readme-ov-file#postfix).

 You can see all the available arguments and their usage running the help command `planckproxy -h`

 ```

-usage: planckproxy [-h] [--DEBUG] {decrypt} settings_file
+usage: planckproxy [-h] [-f FILE] [-l LOGLEVEL] {decrypt} settings_file

 planck Proxy CLI.

 positional arguments:
   {decrypt}             Mode
   settings_file         Route for the "settings.json" file.

 optional arguments:
   -h, --help            show this help message and exit
   -f FILE, --file FILE  Route for the file to analyze.
   -l LOGLEVEL, --loglevel LOGLEVEL
-                        Set log legvel, default is INFO.
+                        Set log loglegvel, default is INFO.
 ```
 ### settings_file
 This file provides the settings for the planck proxy.
 This is an example for the settings: